Inhibitor of apoptosis (IAP) proteins are a family of anti-apoptotic proteins that promote cancer cell survival and inhibit cell death.

 Open Access articles citing this article.

-British Journal of Cancer Open Access 30 April 2022
+Journal of Experimental & Clinical Cancer Research Open Access 28 October 2022

 Hanahan, D. & Weinberg, R. A. Hallmarks of cancer: the next generation.
 Cell 144, 646–674 (2011).